How does term life insurance work?

 Term life insurance typically lasts for 10, 20, or 30 years, depending on how long you want coverage.
 If you die while your policy is still active, then your beneficiary receives the death benefit payout.
 Since it lasts for a set period of time, term life is more affordable than permanent life insurance but still offers similar payout amounts.

 Term life can also be purchased to supplement permanent life insurance during certain life events, such as buying a home.
 If something were to happen to you, your family could pay off the mortgage with the death benefit from your term policy, leaving the payout from your permanent policy for other expenses.

-When to consider term life insurance
+When should I consider term life insurance?

 Term life is a good way to ensure your family will have enough money to cover large expenses, such as a mortgage or a child's tuition, if you were to die unexpectedly.
 For example, you could take out a 20-year term life policy while your kids are young, giving your family financial security until the kids grow up and move out of the house.